Cornelia Jakobs

 Anna Cornelia Jakobsdotter Samuelsson (born 9 March 1992), known professionally as Cornelia Jakobs, is a Swedish singer and songwriter.

-She is best known for representing Sweden in the Eurovision Song Contest 2022 with the song "Hold Me Closer", placing fourth in the final.
+She represented Sweden in the Eurovision Song Contest 2022 with the song "Hold Me Closer", placing fourth.

 Biography

 Early life

-Jakobs was born in Nacka Municipality, Stockholm County, and grew up in Stockholm.
+Cornelia Jakobsdotter was born in Nacka Municipality, Stockholm County, and grew up in Stockholm.
 The daughter of the Poodles' singer Jakob Samuel and Fia Lönnborn, she first entered music by auditioning for Idol 2008; she received some media attention after being mocked by the judges.
+14 years later jury member Anders Bagge and Jakobs both participated and were favorites in Melodifestivalen 2022 and he then apologized, saying "Shit, how wrong you can be, how talented you are".

 2011–2021: Love Generation and songwriting

 She started her music career as a member of the girl group Love Generation, who participated in Melodifestivalen 2011 and 2012.
 Love Generation's 2011 entry "Dance Alone" peaked at number 26 on the Sverigetopplistan.